rish12321/blog/_posts/2019-07-28-types-of-drones.md

 This is needed to be able to carry the heavy camera and gimbal needed for professional aerial photography.

-5. Other custom rigs- this may be used for aerial mapping, or for something like agriculture.
+5. Other custom rigs- this may be used for aerial mapping, or for something like agriculture- automated seed dropping, pestiside application.